joostflick/frontend-data/README.md

 I implemented the following commands:

 `npm run build`

 Runs browserify to make my application usable in a browser environment

 `npm run data`

-Makes a get request to retrieve new data
+Makes a get request to retrieve new data and add it to the d3 environment

 `npm start`

-Runs both of the above commands, first retrieving data then building the app
+Runs both of the above commands, first retrieving data then building the app so it can be displayed in the browser

 ## What does my application do?